 His professional involvement includes serving as a co-chair of the Islam and Muslims track of the Annual Program Meeting of the Council on Social Work Education (CSWE), co-chair of the Race, Ethnicity and Immigration cluster of the Society for Social Work and Research (SSWR), and as a founding member of the CSWE Religion and Spirituality Working Group.
 Dr. Husain’s community involvement includes serving as Vice President of the Islamic Society of North America (ISNA), Vice President of the Yaqeen Institute for Islamic Research (YIIR) and a former two-term national president of the Muslim Students Association of the US and Canada.
 He also serves as an advisory board member of the Peaceful Families Project (PFP), dedicated to preventing domestic violence.

-PhD in Social Work, Howard University, Master of Science in Social Administration from the Mandel School of Applied Social Sciences at Case Western Reserve University
+PhD, Social Work, Howard University; MS, Social Administration, Mandel School of Applied Social Sciences at Case Western Reserve University

 As observers and analysts of nonprofit organizatio